-A full theory of bat semantics might require is to extend our logical metalanguage, however: maybe bat cognition does not use objects, properties and relationships, but only interactions between attractors in phase spaces.
+A full theory of bat semantics might require us to extend our logical metalanguage.
+What if bat cognition does not use objects, properties and relationships, but only interactions between attractors in phase spaces?
 (Cf. Cohen & Stewart 1994, Sloman 1995)

 This is perhaps an explication of the possibility Nagel raises towards the end of his article, of an objective description of subjective states.
 Note that such objective descriptions need not be descriptions in the language of physics.
 They are more likely to be descriptions in the language of linguists and computer scientists, who talk about the properties of information structures independently of their implementation, even though the implementation is always physical.

 But it's not like knowing you are all those things, for the infant (probably) knows nothing about being weak, coordinated or informed, or about cooking or supper.